simonambridge/Oracle_to_Cassandra/README.md

 <br>
 <h3>Use SparkSQL To Create A DataFrame That Matches Our Target Table in Cassandra</h3>
 We'll select the columns that we want into a new dataframe called "emps_lc_subset":
-We can do it like this using SparkSQL to join records in the temprary tables that we registered above:
+We can do it like this using SparkSQL to join records in the temporary tables that we registered above:
 <pre lang="scala">
 scala> val emps_lc_subset = sqlContext.sql("SELECT employee_id, first_name, last_name, email, phone_number, hire_date, salary, commission_pct FROM empTable")